Fmartinez123/fun_school_projects/README.md

 ## ASTR 320: Astronomy Research 1

-<u>Course Description:<u> *Background and tools used in modern astrophysical research, including reduction of photometric and spectroscopic data, signal-to-noise and error calculations and order-of-magnitude estimates.* \
+**Course Description:** *Background and tools used in modern astrophysical research, including reduction of photometric and spectroscopic data, signal-to-noise and error calculations and order-of-magnitude estimates.* \
-Taught by: **Dr. Jennifer Marshall**
+**Taught by:** Dr. Jennifer Marshall

 ## ASTR 420: Astronomy Research 2